FedericoSaitta/Chess_Engine/README.md

 ### Closing Details:
 - Building a chess engine is a very enjoyable yet challenging journey.
 It has taught me a lot about how to structure larger projects and be efficient with time.
 Moreover, I have gained valuable knowledge in the realm of algorithmic complexity and data structures that I would not have otherwise been able to grasp.
-As a key takeaway, the process of making mistakes and going back to fix them, though frustrating, is what has made this experience so great.
+As a key takeaway: the process of making mistakes and going back to fix them, though frustrating, is what has made this experience so great; seeing all parts of the project slowly come together has been deeply satisfying.
 - With that said, I will pause this project to pursue and gain knowledge in other aspects of Python; as a personal goal I intend to return to chess programming and build a more serious engine in C++ once I'm more familiar with it.